 Video material of the online workshop and concert as well as the “lessons learned” of the project will be published and widely advertised on the digital platform betterconcerts.org.

-Three ensembles from three different partner countries are developing a digital concert format with the aim of addressing it to new and most importantly younger audiences.
-In a first project phase (2021) the exchange between the ensembles is based on an online workshop due to the corona pandemic organised by Musik der Jugend.
+Three ensembles from three different partner countries developed a digital concert format with the aim of addressing it to new and most importantly younger audiences.
+In the first project phase (2021) the exchange between the ensembles was based on an online workshop due to the corona pandemic organised by Musik der Jugend.

-Each ensemble organises a concert on the same day, at the same time (synchronously) in its home country (including venue, audience, stage and sound equipment).
-The ensembles of the partner countries will be connected online through their music programme.
-In other words, the audience in Austria hears one ensemble live on stage, the other two ensembles via live transmission on a screen with a projector.
+Each ensemble organised a concert on the same day, at the same time (synchronously) in its home country (including venue, audience, stage and sound equipment).
+The ensembles of the partner countries were connected online through their music programme.
+In other words, the audience in Austria heard one ensemble live on stage and the other two ensembles via live transmission on a screen with a projector.

-The result is a concert that offers the audience an online and offline experience.
-Three ensembles from three countries of the European Union provide a listening experience for three different groups of audience members at the same time.
+The result was a concert that offered the audience an online and offline experience.
+Three ensembles from three countries of the European Union provided a listening experience for three different groups of audience members at the same time.